niyioo/alx-system_engineering-devops/README.md

-#!/bin/bash
-echo "the repo is for alx system enginerring devops"
+The repo is for alx system enginerring devops